 The resort caters for all abilities, from beginner to expert.
 This is a great place to go if you’re trying out skiing or snowboarding for the first time – check out their lesson deals.

-They’re open daily during the winter season from 8:30-4 pm.
+They’re open daily during the winter season from 8:30 am to 4 pm.
 Choose from a wide range of day passes, half-day passes, season passes, and ski and snowboard hire.

-There’s a learner area for the beginner and first timers, but this ski field is more popular for the advanced skier or snowboarder.
-Treble Cone features the longest vertical rise and vaste off-piste terrain.
+There’s a learner area for beginners and first timers, but this ski field is more popular for the advanced skier or snowboarder.
+Treble Cone features the longest vertical rise and vastest off-piste terrain.

-During the winter season, Treble Cone is open 9-4 pm daily.
+During the winter season, Treble Cone is open 9 am to 4 pm daily.